yassminee1/pawfectmatch/README.md

 ### Firestore
 Since my app requires frequent and numerous database calls, Firestore provides a reliable and responsive solution to achieve a seamless experience.
 Practically all user information, such as display name, dog info, and even their like/match lists are kept in the Firestore.
 This lets me quickly populate each vue with relevant information.

-For instance, when a user logs in they'll be taken to the main [Swiping](./src/components/Swiping.vue) component where another user's image, dog name, age, and location will be dispalyed.
+For instance, when a user logs in they'll be taken to the main [Swiping](./src/components/Swiping.vue) component where another user's image, dog name, age, and location will be displayed.
 They can choose to 'like' or 'pass' the dog, which will immediately populate with another dog's information.
 Firebase's quick database calls populate this information and help keep this functionality snappy.

 Images are kept in the Firestore as a link to where they're held in cloud storage.

 ### Authentication
 As my app connects people and their dogs, authentication is a necessity.
 Firebase provides a straightforward and easy-to-implement solution so I can focus on designing an accessible app.
 Users simply sign up with an existing email address and a password of their choice.
 Firebase Authentication does the heavy lifting to make sure users are authentic.

 ### Cloud Firestore
 The obvious choice for storing users' dog photos.
-It provides straightforward implementation for users to upload their photo and a relatively quick way to call and display these images for users to sift through.
+It provides a straightforward implementation for users to upload their photos and a relatively quick way to call and display these images for users to sift through.

 # Acknowledgments

-* Holberton School staff - For the help, advice and resources they provided me with during this project and during all the curriculum.
+* Holberton School staff - For the help, advice, and resources they provided me with during this project and the curriculum.

-* Cohort 16 and all Holberton students - For your friendship, invaluable support, and insight not only for this project, but over the previous projects.
+* Cohort 16 and all Holberton students - For your friendship, invaluable support, and insight not only for this project but over the previous projects.

-* My dogs, and also my friends' dog - For the inspiration, courage and love they brought me when I was working hard and tired.
+* My dogs, and also my friends' dogs - For the inspiration, courage, and love they brought me when I was working hard and tired.

 * YOU - For reading this documentation and testing out **PawfectMatch**.
 I hope you enjoyed the ride!